Skip to content

 After correctly implementing the functions, you should be able to pass tests marked as network.

-for the sentence sentiment classification task.
-The places where you need to fill in your code
+In this section, you will implement codes for training and perform training on a simple MLP for the sentence sentiment classification task.
+The places where you need to fill in your code are highlighted with BEGIN ASSIGN1_3 and END ASSIGN1_3.

 1. Implement training loop